off-by-some/fynx/README.md

 ## The Mathematical Foundation

-If you're curious about the theory powering FynX, the core insight is that observables form a functor in the category-theoretic sense.
-An `Observable<T>` represents a time-varying value—formally, a continuous function $\mathcal{T} \to T$ where $\mathcal{T}$ denotes the temporal domain.
-This construction naturally forms an endofunctor $\mathcal{O}: \mathbf{Type} \to \mathbf{Type}$ on the category of Python types.
+Time-varying values have structure.
+When you create an `Observable<T>` in FynX, you're working with something that behaves like a continuous function from time to values—formally, $\mathcal{T} \to T$ where $\mathcal{T}$ represents the temporal domain.
+This might seem like a simple wrapper, but observables possess a deeper mathematical character: they form what category theorists call an endofunctor $\mathcal{O}: \mathbf{Type} \to \mathbf{Type}$ on Python's type system.

-The `>>` operator implements functorial mapping, satisfying the functor laws.
-For any morphism $f: A \to B$, we get a lifted morphism $\mathcal{O}(f): \mathcal{O}(A) \to \mathcal{O}(B)$, ensuring that:
+Functors are transformation preservers.
+If you have a function $f: A \to B$ that transforms regular values, a functor lifts that transformation to work on structured values.
+The `>>` operator in FynX implements exactly this lifting—it takes ordinary functions and makes them work on observables.
+This isn't arbitrary cleverness; functors must satisfy two laws that guarantee predictable behavior:

 $$\mathcal{O}(\mathrm{id}) = \mathrm{id} \qquad \mathcal{O}(g \circ f) = \mathcal{O}g \circ \mathcal{O}f$$

+The first law says that doing nothing to an observable still does nothing—identity maps to identity.
+The second says that composing two functions and then lifting the result is identical to lifting each function separately and composing them.
+These laws mean that no matter how you chain transformations with `>>`, the order of operations is preserved exactly as you'd expect from ordinary function composition.

-The `|` operator constructs Cartesian products in the observable category, giving us $\mathcal{O}(A) \times \mathcal{O}(B) \cong \mathcal{O}(A \times B)$.
-This isomorphism means combining observables is equivalent to observing tuples—a property that ensures composition remains well-behaved.
+Consider what happens when you combine observables with the `|` operator.
+Mathematically, you're constructing a Cartesian product in the observable category: $\mathcal{O}(A) \times \mathcal{O}(B) \cong \mathcal{O}(A \times B)$.
+This isomorphism reveals something elegant—combining two separate time-varying values produces a single time-varying tuple, and these two perspectives are equivalent.
+The structure you get from pairing observables is the same structure you'd get from observing pairs directly.
+This property, called the product structure, ensures that combining observables remains symmetric and associative regardless of nesting order.

-The `&` operator forms filtered subobjects through pullbacks.
-For a predicate $p: A \to \mathbb{B}$ (where $\mathbb{B}$ is the boolean domain), we construct a monomorphism representing the subset where $p$ holds true:
+Filtering introduces a different categorical construction.
+When you use the `&` operator with a predicate $p: A \to \mathbb{B}$, FynX constructs what's known as a pullback—a universal way of selecting subobjects.
+The predicate maps values to the boolean domain $\mathbb{B}$, and we're essentially pulling back along the "true" morphism:

 $$
 \mathcal{O}(A) \xrightarrow{\mathcal{O}(p)} \mathcal{O}(\mathbb{B}) \xrightarrow{\text{true}} \mathbb{B}
 $$

-This isn't merely academic terminology.
-These mathematical properties guarantee that reactive graphs compose predictably through universal constructions.
-Functoriality ensures transformations preserve structure: if $f$ and $g$ compose in the base category, their lifted versions $\mathcal{O}(f)$ and $\mathcal{O}(g)$ compose identically in the observable category.
-The pullback construction for filtering ensures that combining filters behaves associatively and commutatively—no matter how you nest your conditions with `&`, the semantics remain consistent.

-Category theory provides formal proof that FynX's behavior is correct and composable.
-The functor laws guarantee that chaining transformations never produces unexpected behavior.
-The product structure ensures that combining observables remains symmetric and associative.
-These aren't implementation details—they're mathematical guarantees that follow from the categorical structure itself.
+Pullbacks guarantee that combining filters with `&` behaves associatively and commutatively.
+Stack conditions in any order, nest them however you like—the semantics remain consistent because they're derived from a universal construction.

+The categorical perspective matters because it provides proofs, not just patterns.
+When you chain operations in FynX, you're not hoping the library handles edge cases correctly—the mathematics guarantees it must.
+Functoriality ensures that structure-preserving transformations in your domain remain structure-preserving when lifted to observables.
+The product and pullback constructions come with universal properties that dictate precisely how composition must behave.
+There are no special cases to memorize, no gotchas lurking in complex reactive graphs.

-**The practical benefit?** Changes flow through your reactive graph transparently because the mathematics proves they must.
-FynX handles all dependency tracking and propagation automatically, and the categorical foundation ensures there are no edge cases or surprising interactions.
-You describe what you want declaratively, and the underlying mathematics—specifically the universal properties of functors, products, and pullbacks—ensures it behaves correctly in all circumstances.
+Changes propagate through your system transparently because the underlying category theory proves they must propagate correctly.
+FynX tracks dependencies and manages updates automatically, but that automation isn't heuristic—it follows necessarily from the categorical structure.
+You write declarative code describing what relationships should hold, and the functor laws, product isomorphisms, and pullback universality ensure those relationships are maintained under all transformations.

+This is the power of building on mathematical foundations.
+The theory isn't window dressing or academic indulgence—it's the reason you can compose observables fearlessly.
+Category theory gives FynX its correctness guarantees, turning reactive programming from a collection of patterns into a rigorous calculus with laws you can depend on.

 ## Design Philosophy

-FynX embodies a simple principle: **mathematical rigor shouldn't compromise usability**.
-The library builds on category theory but exposes that power through Pythonic interfaces.
-Observables behave like normal values—you read and write them naturally—while reactivity happens behind the scenes.
-Method chaining flows intuitively: `observable(42).subscribe(print)` reads like plain English.

-**Composability** runs through every aspect of the design.
-Transform with `>>`, combine with `|`, filter with `&`.
-Each operation produces new observables that you can transform further.
-Complex reactive systems emerge from simple, reusable pieces.
-This compositional approach mirrors how mathematicians think about functions and morphisms, but you don't need to know category theory to benefit from its guarantees.
+FynX embraces a conviction: deep mathematics should enable simpler code, not complicate it.
+The library grounds itself in category theory precisely because those abstractions—functors, products, pullbacks—capture the essence of composition without the accidents of implementation.
+Users benefit from mathematical rigor whether they recognize the theory or not.

+The interface reflects this philosophy.
+Observables feel like ordinary values—read them, write them, pass them around.
+Reactivity works behind the scenes, tracking dependencies through the categorical structure without requiring explicit wiring.
+Method chaining flows naturally: `observable(42).subscribe(print)` reads as plain description, not ceremony.
+The `>>` operator transforms, `|` combines, `&` filters—each operation produces new observables ready for further composition.
+Complex reactive systems emerge from simple, reusable pieces, much as mathematicians build elaborate structures from fundamental morphisms.

-**Multiple APIs for multiple contexts.** FynX offers decorators for convenience, direct calls for control, and context managers for scoped reactions.
-The library adapts to your style rather than forcing one approach.
+FynX offers multiple APIs because different contexts call for different styles.
+Use decorators when conciseness matters, direct calls when you need explicit control, context managers when reactions should be scoped.
+The library adapts to your preferred way of working rather than enforcing a single paradigm.

-**Framework agnostic.** FynX works with Streamlit, FastAPI, Flask, or any Python framework.
-The core library has zero dependencies and integrates cleanly with existing tools.
-Whether you're building web applications, data pipelines, or desktop software, FynX fits naturally into your stack.
+The library remains framework agnostic by design.
+FynX has zero dependencies in its core and integrates cleanly with Streamlit, FastAPI, Flask, or any Python environment.
+Whether you're building web applications, data pipelines, or desktop software, the reactive primitives fit naturally into your existing stack without forcing architectural changes.

-> **Note:** FynX is currently single-threaded; async support is planned for future releases.
+One current limitation: FynX operates single-threaded.
+Async support is planned for future releases as the concurrency model matures.

 ## Test Coverage